-Air purifiers tend to do this in one of two ways: via fibrous media air filters or electronic air cleaners.
+In general, air purifiers filter in one of two ways: via fibrous media air filters or electronic air cleaners.
 The former is kind of like a catcher’s mitt, with the particles getting scooped up in the filter.
-The latter—electronic air cleaners, which includes electrostatic precipitators and ionizers—uses electricity to charge particles and adhere them to oppositely charged plates in the machine.
+The latter—electronic air cleaners, which include electrostatic precipitators and ionizers—use electricity to charge particles and adhere them to oppositely charged plates in the machine.
 Some even use ultraviolet light to kill airborne microorganisms.
-Now don’t you feel all Bill Nye for knowing that?
+Now, don’t you feel all Bill Nye for knowing that?

 Do Air Purifiers Really Help People with Allergies?